ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/06-pii/assignment.md

 * Created an alert to let us know when a new User Agent string appears
 * Setup RBAC to restrict access to `client.ip`
 * Setup retention to keep the logs online for only 30 days

+# Wrap-Up

+Over the course of this lab, we learned about:

+* Using ES|QL to search logs
+* Using ES|QL to parse logs at query-time
+* Using ES|QL to do advanced aggregations, analytics, and visualizations
+* Creating a dashboard
+* Using ES|QL to create Alerts
+* Using AI Assistant to help write ES|QL queries
+* Using Streams to setup ingest-time log processing pipeline (GROK parsing, geo-location, User Agent parsing)
+* Setting up SLOs
+* Using Maps to visualize geographic information
+* Scheduling dashboard reports
+* Setting up a Pivot Transform
+* Setting up RBAC
+* Setting up data retention

+We put these technologies to use in a practical workflow which quickly took us from an unknown problem to a definitive Root Cause.
+Furthermore, we've setup alerts to ensure we aren't caught off-guard in the future.
+Finally, we built a really nice custom Dashboard to help us monitor the health of our Ingress Proxy.